-DOING BUSINESS IN GUINEA-BISSAU
+DOING BUSINESS IN GUINEA BISSAU IN 2021

-Since 2003, Healy Consultants has assisted our Clients with business registration in Guinea-Bissau.
+Since 2003, Healy Consultants Group PLC has assisted our Clients with business registration in Guinea-Bissau.
 Our services include i) Guinea-Bissau company incorporation ii) government license registration iii) business bank account opening iv) employee recruitment v) visa strategies and vi) office rental solutions.

 Press the link headings below to read detailed, relevant, up to date information.

 Advantages of Guinea-Bissau company registration

 - A Guinea-Bissau limited liability company (LLC) can be incorporated with just 1 director and 1 shareholder of any nationality.
 The directors and shareholder can either be and individual or corporate body and do not need to be resident in Guinea-Bissau;

 - As a member of OHADA, companies in Guinea-Bissau require 1 million West African CFA Francs of share capital.
 This currency, which is also used in Benin, Senegal and Togo, is pegged to the Euro, and the capital requirement equates to approximately €1,525;

 - Directors and shareholders of a Guinea-Bissau company do not need to travel to the country to complete incorporation.
 The simplified OHADA business law allows Healy Consultants to assist our Clients with creating the company remotely;